Cghlewis/data-mgmt-ed-research-book/_book/11-data-collection.md

 ##### Electronic Data

-There are many ways you might consider collecting unique identifiers other than names.
+When collecting electronic data, there are many ways you might consider collecting unique identifiers other than names.
 A few possible options are provided below.
 The method you choose will depend on your data collection design, your participant population, your tool capabilities, and your team expertise.

-1. Create unique links for participants
+1. Create unique links for participants.
     - Many tools will allow you to preload a contact list of participants (from your participant tracking database) that includes both their names and study IDs.
 Using this list, the tool can create unique links for each participant.
 This is the most error-proof way to ensure study IDs are entered correctly.
     - When you export your data, the correct ID is already linked to each participant and you can choose to not export identifying information (e.g., names, emails) in the data.
     - If using this method, make sure to build a data check into the system.
 For example, when a participant opens their unique link, verify their identity by asking, “Are you {first name}?” or "Are your initials {initials}?"
 In order to protect participant identities, do not share full names.